oisdk/site/posts/2016-11-17-semirings-lhs.markdown

 zero <.> a = a <.> zero = zero
 ```

 I should note that what I'm calling a semiring here is often called a [rig](https://ncatlab.org/nlab/show/rig).
 I actually prefer the name "rig": a rig is a ring without **n**egatives (cute!); whereas a *semi*ring is a rig without neutral elements, which mirrors the definition of a semigroup.
-The nomenclature in this area is a mess, though (more on that later), so I went with the more commonly-used name for the sake of googleability.
+The nomenclature in this area is a bit of a mess, though, so I went with the more commonly-used name for the sake of googleability.

 At first glance, it looks quite numeric.
 Indeed, [PureScript](https://pursuit.purescript.org/packages/purescript-prelude/1.1.0/docs/Data.Semiring) uses it as the basis for its numeric hierarchy.
 (In my experience so far, it's nicer to use than Haskell's [`Num`{.haskell}](https://hackage.haskell.org/package/base-4.9.0.0/docs/Prelude.html#t:Num))